-Even though obesity rates in children are on the rise, many parents of child athletes are concerned that their child is UNDERWEIGHT.
-Surprisingly, I hear this a ton from parents, especially parent’s of young boys that want to bulk up for their sport.
+Even though obesity rates in children are on the rise, many parents of young athletes are concerned that their child is underweight.
+I hear this a ton from parents, especially parent’s of young boys that want to bulk up for their sport.

 You are probably thinking, “Not a bad problem to have.
-Bring on the pizza, fries, and ice cream!”
-And in that thought lies the problem.
+Bring on the pizza, fries, and ice cream!”, but not so fast.
 Many children and parents try to rectify the problem of being thin by eating massive amounts of “junk” foods.
-Unfortunately, these foods are high in saturated fat and sugar and are devoid of any nutrients.
+Unfortunately, these foods are high in saturated fat and sugar and lack any nutrients.
 As a matter of fact, binging on these types of high calorie food will do more harm than good, even if your child is underweight.
 Here’s a few reasons why:

 - Like adults, children need to properly fuel their workouts.
 Many parents think that young children have inherent energy, but that energy will only last for part of a practice or game.
 Fueling properly before a practice or game ensures that their energy will last, which will keep them performing at their best.

 - Very high fat foods, like fast food burgers, fried foods, donuts, cookies, pastries, etc., take a long time to digest.
 That means they sit in the stomach for a long time and can cause digestive issues during a workout.